/images/resources/getting-started/test-using-oauth-tools.png

 Start new flow Choose type

-1. From the drop-down, choose the www client and also choose the openid scope.
+1. From the drop-down, choose the www client, enter its client secret and also choose the openid scope.

 Configure flow

-1. Scroll down and click the Run button.
+1. Scroll down and click the Run button to begin a code flow.

 Authentication - Create Account